Cat tattoos are popular because, well, cats.

-In Japan, these cats are the official symbol of fortune, while in Germany they are called “lucky cats”.
+In Japan, these cats are the official symbol of fortune, while they are called “lucky cats” in Germany.

 - Siamese Cat Tattoos

-Siamese cats, symbol of good luck, have a legendary history.
+Siamese cats, a symbol of good luck, have a legendary history.

 Its elegant physique and sweet personality make it one of the most sought-after cats in the world.